hasura/graphql-engine/SECURITY.md

 ### When Should I NOT Report a Vulnerability?

 - You need help tuning Hasura GraphQL Engine components for security.
-- You need help applying security related updates.
+- You need help applying security-related updates.
 - Your issue is not security related.

 ## Security Vulnerability Response